-2. Be able to recruit people into an organisation 2.1 Determine current staffing needs Identify current skills needs from 2.2 identified staffing needs 2.3 Identify future workforce needs 2.4 Develop a resourcing plan that addresses identified needs within budgetary limitations 2.5 Evaluate the cost-effectiveness of different methods of recruitment for an identified role 2.6 Explain how recruitment policies and practices meet legal and ethical requirements 2.7 Select the most appropriate method of recruitment for identified roles 3.
-Be able to select appropriate people for the role 3.1 Plan assessment processes that are valid and reliable 3.2 Provide those involved in the selection process with sufficient information to enable them to make informed decisions 3.3 Justify assessment decisions with evidence 3.4 Inform applicants of the outcome of the process in line with organisational procedures 3.5 Evaluate the effectiveness of the selection process 3.6 Adhere to organisational policies and procedures, legal and ethical requirements when carrying out selection assessments 4.
-Be able to induct people into an organisation 4.1 Develop induction materials that meet operational and new starters' needs 4.2 Explain to new starters organisational policies, procedures and structures 4.3 Explain to new starters their role and responsibilities 4.4 Explain to new starters their entitlements and where to go for help 4.5 Assess new starters' training need
+2. Be able to recruit people into 2.1 Determine current staffing needs anorganisation 2.2 Identify current skills needs from identified staffing needs 2.3 Identify future workforce needs 2.4 Develop a resourcing plan that addresses identified needs within budgetary limitations 2.5 Evaluate the cost-effectiveness of different methods of recruitment foran identified role 2.6 Explain how recruitment policies and practices meet legal and ethical requirements 2.7 Select the most appropriate methodof recruitment for identified roles 3.
+Be able to select appropriate peoplefor the role 3.1 Plan assessment processes that arevalid and reliable 3.2 Provide those involved in the selection process with sufficient information to enable them to makeinformed decisions 3.3 Justify assessment decisions with evidence 3.4 Inform applicants of the outcome of the process in line with organisational procedures 3.5 Evaluate the effectiveness of the selection process 3.6 Adhere to organisational policies and procedures, legal and ethical requirements when carrying out selection assessments 4.
+Be able to induct people into anorganisation 4.1 Develop induction materials that meet operational and new starters' needs 4.2 Explain to new starters organisational policies, procedures and structures 4.3 Explain to new starters their role and responsibilities 4.4 Explain to new starters their entitlements and where to go for help 4.5 Assess new starters' training need

 Additional information about this unit N/A 4.6 Confirm that training is available that meets operational and new starters' needs 4.7 Provide support that meets new starters' needs throughout the induction period Unit aim (s) This unit aims to develop the knowledge and skills required for recruitment, selection and induction practice.
 Upon completion of this unit, learners will have developed an understanding of the key principles and theories underpinning recruitment, selection and induction practice and will be able to recruit, select and induct people into an organisation.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards:
+Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: CFAM&LDA1 Plan the workforce CFAM&LDA2 Recruit, select and retain people CFAM&LDA3 Induct individuals into their roles

-Title: L/506/2150 Organise and deliver customer service Level: 3 Credit Value: 5 GLH: 27 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to organise customer service delivery 1.1 Explain how different methods of promoting products and/or services impact on customer service delivery 1.2 Explain who should be involved in the organisation of customer service delivery 1.3 Explain the importance of differentiating between customers' wants, needs and expectations 1.4 Explain different ways of segmenting customer groups 1.5 Explain how customer segmentation is used in organising customer service delivery 1.6 Explain how to analyse the "customer journey" Be able to plan the delivery of customer service 2.1 Identify customers' needs and expectations 2.2 Map the "customer journey" 2.3 Confirm that systems and structures are in place to enable the delivery of agreed standards of customer service 2.4 Prepare the resources needed to deliver products and/or services to different types of customers 2.5 Plan how to deal with unexpected additional workloads 2.6 Allocate priorities to address points of service failure
+Title: L/506/2150 Organise and delivercustomer service Level: 3 Credit Value: 5 GLH: 27 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to organise customer service delivery 1.1 Explain how different methods of promoting products and/or services impact on customer service delivery 1.2 Explain who should be involved in the organisation of customer service delivery 1.3 Explain the importance of differentiating between customers' wants, needs and expectations 1.4 Explain different ways of segmenting customer groups 1.5 Explain how customer segmentation is used in organising customer service delivery 1.6 Explain how to analyse the "customer journey" Be able to plan the delivery of customer service 2.1 Identify customers' needs and expectations 2.2 Map the "customer journey" 2.3 Confirm that systems and structures are in place to enable the delivery of agreed standards of customer service 2.4 Prepare the resources needed to deliver products and/or services to different types of customers 2.5 Plan how to deal with unexpected additional workloads 2.6 Allocate priorities to address points of service failure